 It is easy to add and is cost effective too.
 However, when you use chlorine, it produces a strong smell, which is basically the smell of the chloramines, produced when the oxidation process of chlorine occurs and breaks down the contaminants.

-If you start getting the “chlorine smell” from your hot tub, this means that the chlorine has been used up and there is not sufficient chlorine in the water.
+If you start getting the “chlorine smell” from your hot tub, this can mean that the chlorine has been used up and there is not sufficient chlorine in the water.
+It also happens just after adding chlorine or chlorine shock to your hot tub.

 So, you must test the water and if the chlorine is level is below the recommended level, then you must shock the hot tub water to remove the chloramines and bring the chlorine to the level where it starts working again to remove the contaminants effectively.